-If the piece is not completely enclosed in a mailing wrapper, then any protective cover or cover page must cover both the front and back of the host publication and extend to within at least 3/4 inch of the edge opposite the fold or binding.
-Exception: Flat-size pieces may have short covers as provided in 301.3.5.2.
+If the piece is not completely enclosed in a mailing wrapper, then any protective cover or cover page must cover both the front and back of the host publication and extend to within at least 3/4 inch of any open edge.
+Exception: Flat-size pieces may have short covers as provided in 301.3.4.2.
 If the host publication is bound, the protective cover must be permanently attached to the publication.